signalfx/lambda-java/README.md

 2) In the AWS Console, author a Lambda function from scratch.
 3) Fill in required fields.
 Change "Code entry type" to "Upload a .ZIP file" and upload target/<mvn-package-name>-1.0-SNAPSHOT.jar.
-4) Set handler to `com.signalfx.lambda.wrapper.SignalFxRequestWrapper::handleRequest`
+4) Set handler to
+- `com.signalfx.lambda.wrapper.SignalFxRequestWrapper::handleRequest` for normal Input/Output request
+- `com.signalfx.lambda.wrapper.SignalFxRequestStreamWrapper::handleRequest` for normal Stream request